conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 - [C, C++] Activation: https://github.com/conda-forge/vc-feedstock
   (we cannot redistribute the actual MSVC compilers due to licensing constraints)
 - [Fortran] Activation & Implementation: https://github.com/conda-forge/flang-feedstock

-There exists an alternative, MinGW-based, compiler stack on Windows, which is available with a `m2w64_` prefix (e.g. `{{ compiler('m2w64_c') }}`).
-However, it is falling out of use now that most projects will natively support compilation also with MSVC, in addition to several complications arising from mixing compiler stacks.

 Additionally, there is a possibility to use `clang` as a compiler on Linux & Windows: